reza-shirmohammadi/reza-shirmohammadi.github.io/_pages/about.md

 🚀 Current Focus & Vision My current research agenda focuses on integrating deep techno-economic modeling with comprehensive environmental sustainability frameworks to assess the viability of emerging clean technologies.
 I am actively driving multidisciplinary collaborations aimed at mitigating climate change through innovative carbon capture systems and renewable energy integrations.

-📄 Find My Work 🎓Google Scholar 🆔 ORCID 🔗 ResearchGate 💼 LinkedIn

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.